ashishpal07/ZuAi-assignment/README.md

 * Implemented a tabbed interface for different coursework categories i.e (IA Example, EE Example, IO Example, TOK Example)
 * Implemented a grid layout for coursework examples

+# Asummption while creating application
+* Basically every render coursework in coursworkList on clicking anyone of the course work list it should get to nevigate ```/evaluate``` route ant there I have shown everything as dummy data.
+* Have shown toast messages on various events like on file uploaded, all fields are required, on some errors as well like error while storing file in localStorage.
+* Now, like if we goes on ```/evaluate``` route so for comebase oh home route I have added ```/``` route on top-left ZuAi logo on click we come to home route.
+* And below medium break point in tailwind I have created hambuger icon and put there option on clicking hamburger and zuAi logo ony "Home" link will work to redirect us on homepage.

+# Challanges faced
+* I have faces some challanges while making responsive on mibile view.
+* faced challange to show PDF file and its zoom features on evaluation display which I have done using react-pdf viewer.
+* faced challanges while ipad view collapse while on mobile view I need to hide detailed evaluation by clicking on "check detaild evaluation button" then we can see detailed evaluation after that on each 3 of detaild evaluation car I have to toogle that as well to display and hide.

 # Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.